-We now study the differences in the interior structure model by comparing the solid black and dashed red models in the left panel of Figure 1 computed using our model completo21 and by TF18, respectively.
-Both of these models are for a 1 $M_J$ planet with a pure H/He envelope without accounting for inflation.
+We now study the differences in the interior structure model by comparing the solid black and dashed red models in the left panel of Fig. 1 computed using our model completo21 and by TF189, respectively.
+Both of these models are for a 1 $M{\rm J}$ planet with a pure H/He envelope without accounting for inflation.
 In our case the planets are 5 Gyr old.
-Using our structure model, $R_p$ ranges between $1.12 - 1.22 R_J$ for $T{eq}$ between 800 - 2500 K. In comparison, $R_p$ is between $1.11 - 1.31 R_J$ using the TF18 models for the same $T{eq}$ interval.
-While the the radii at low $T{eq}$ are almost identical, the differences at high $T{eq}$ are up to $\sim 0.1 R_J$ .
-We notice that both models lead to different radii starting at $T{eq} > 1500$ K. This difference could explain the higher heating efficiency we infer at $T{eq} > 2000$ K. Since the planets in our model have smaller radii starting at 1500 K, then more energy needs to be transported into the interior to reproduce the observed radius, leading to higher $\epsilon$ values compared to TF18.
-Note that this is a simple case scenario where the models are for planets made entirely of pure H/He.
-While this scenario explains the trend, more tests are needed to compare the radii at different $T{eq}$ for different fraction of heavy elements since the details of the EOS for the heavy element could in principle also be a source of discrepancy between the models.
+Using our structure model, $R{\rm p}$ ranges between 1.12 and 1.22 $R{\rm J}$ for $T{\rm eq}$ between 800 and 2500 K. In comparison, R_p is between 1.11 and 1.31 R_J using the TF18 models for the same T{eq} interval.
+While the radii at low T{eq} are almost identical, the differences at high T{eq} are up to $\sim 0.1 R{\rm J}$.
+We notice that both models lead to different radii starting at $T{eq} > 1500$ K. This difference could explain the higher heating efficiency we infer at $T{eq} > 2000$ K. Since the planets in our model have smaller radii starting at 1500 K, then more energy needs to be transported into the interior to reproduce the observed radius, leading to higher ε values compared to TF18.
+We note that this is a simple case scenario where the models are for planets made entirely of pure H/He.
+While this scenario explains the trend, more tests are needed to compare the radii at different T{eq} for different fraction of heavy elements since the details of the EOS for the heavy element could in principle also be a source of discrepancy between the models.

-The discrepancy in the radii could be caused by differences in the atmospheric modelling.
+The discrepancy in the radii could be caused by differences in the atmospheric modeling.
 We next compare the atmospheric models of petitCODE and Fortney et al. (2007), which was used by TF18 and did not include TiO and VO.
-The previously computed atmospheric grid using petitCODE include TiO and VO (see Section 3.1.1).
-We therefore calculate the PT structure for a typical hot Jupiter at solar composition, $T{int} = 100$ K, $T{\rm eq} = 2000$ K, and log g = 3.27 without accounting for these absorbers.
+The previously computed atmospheric grid using petitCODE include TiO and VO (see Sect.
+3.2).
+We therefore calculate the PT structure for a typical hot Jupiter at solar composition, $T{int} = 100$ K, $T{eq} = 2000$ K, and log g = 3.27 without accounting for these absorbers.
 We find that in the absence of TiO and VO no inversion was formed with similar profiles using both atmospheric models.
 We then calculate the entropy of both structures using our EOS.
-We find that the entropy in the convective layers at pressure of $10^4$ bar is 7.55 kB/baryon using petitCODE compared to an entropy of < 7.65 kB/baryon at pressure of 1000 bar using the models of Fortney et al. (2007).
-Note that at this pressure the structure is still not convective and thus the entropy is smaller than 7.65 kB/baryon in the convective layers and most likely the difference is < 0.1 kB/baryon between both models.
-Note that when including TiO/VO the entropy is ~ 7.5 kB/baryon.
-A higher entropy leads to larger radii (e.g. Spiegel & Burrows 2013; Marleau & Cumming 2014) and as such we conclude that the difference between both models presented in Figure 1 could be due to differences in the opacities high up in the atmosphere, namely TiO/VO, which then have a larger effect on the deep atmosphere due to the (anti) greenhouse effect.
+We find that the entropy in the convective layers at pressure of 10^4 bar is 7.55 kB baryon-1 using petitCODE compared to an entropy of < 7.65 kB baryon-1 at pressure of 1000 bar using the models of Fortney et al. (2007).
+We note that at this pressure the structure is still not convective and thus the entropy is smaller than 7.65 kB baryon-1 in the convective layers and most likely the difference is $< 0.1 \text{ kB baryon}^{-1}$ between both models.
+We note that when including TiO/VO the entropy is \sim 7.5 kB baryon-1.
+A higher entropy leads to larger radii (e.g., Spiegel & Burrows 2013; Marleau & Cumming 2014) and as such we conclude that the difference between both models presented in Fig. 1 could be due to differences in the opacities high up in the atmosphere, namely TiO/VO, which then have a larger effect on the deep atmosphere due to the (anti) greenhouse effect.